SeineAle/daytona-md/daytona2.md

 ```

 #### Step 6: Set a Preferred IDE
-- Execute the following command and choose Visual Studio Code for now.
+- Execute the following command to list all th supported IDEs.
 ```sh
 daytona ide
 ```
+- We will focus on Visual Studio Code for now.

 #### Step 7: Open the Workspace

-- Choose a Workspace:
+- Choose a Workspace by executing following command:
 ```sh
 daytona code
 ```
-- Rebuild the Container:
+#### Step 8: Rebuild and reopen in container
 **Pre-requisite:** You must have Microsoft's Devcontainer extension preinstalled in Visual Studio Code.
-In the Command Palette of Visual Studio Code, type "Rebuild and Reopen in Container".
+press `ctrl + shift + p` and choose "Rebuild and Reopen in Container".
 <br>![image1](images/image11.png)<br>

-- Start the Development Servers:
+#### Step 9: Start the Development Servers

 **Backend**
 - Navigate to the backend directory and create a `.env` file in the `backend` directory and add the following line: